Asbjoedt/convert-spreadsheet/README.md

 # convert-spreadsheet
-The program converts any spreadsheet to .xlsx Strict conformance and to meet [archival data quality specifications](https://github.com/Asbjoedt/CLISC/wiki/Archival-Data-Quality).
-It can be used in simple archival workflows.
-It receives any filepath, if it is a spreadsheet file format, it will convert, rename to 1.xlsx and finally delete the original file.
+The program converts any input spreadsheet file format to any output spreadsheet file format using Excel or LibreOffice in the background.
+If output file format is xlsx, the program can convert to meet [archival data quality specifications](https://github.com/Asbjoedt/CLISC/wiki/Archival-Data-Quality).
+The program is intended for use in archival workflows.

 * For more information, see repository **[CLISC](https://github.com/Asbjoedt/CLISC)**